pyinstaller/pyinstaller/README.rst

     - 3.8-3.14.
 Note that Python 3.10.0 contains a bug making it unsupportable by PyInstaller.
 PyInstaller will also not work with beta releases of Python 3.15.
-- Windows (32bit/64bit/ARM64):
+- Windows (32-bit/64-bit/ARM64):
     - PyInstaller should work on Windows 7 or newer, but we only officially support Windows 8+.
-    - Support for Python installed from the Windows store without using virtual environments requires PyInstaller 4.4 or later.
+    - Support for Python installed from the Windows Store without using virtual environments requires PyInstaller 4.4 or later.
 - Linux:
     - GNU libc based distributions on architectures ``x86_64``, ``aarch64``,